Dim Sum Garden

 Italian Cafe, Bella Vista

-Bright pink Italian breakfast/lunch cafe at 1009 S 8th St (former Bibou space).
-Their famous deep-fried panzerotti — egg & cheese, pepperoni, plain — runs $10–12.
-Two panzerottis plus a coffee or pastry: right around $20–25.
-Closed Mondays & Tuesdays.
+A bright-pink Italian breakfast-and-lunch cafe at 1009 S 8th St (the former Bibou space).
+The famous deep-fried panzerotti — egg & cheese, pepperoni, or plain — starts at $10, so two come in around $20.
+Closed Mondays and Tuesdays.

 Federal Donuts & Chicken